kazu80/split-upload/README.md

             </script>
 ```

-# <split-upload>
+# :smiley_cat: <split-upload>
-This is polymer element to split and upload large file.
+This is polymer element to split and upload large file :clap:

 ## Installation
 ```